M-Gkiko/ESP32_AWS_Weatherstation/README.md

 ## Material

-For the project the following kit was used which includes all needed components and more https://bit.ly/3AtGip3.
+For the project the following Ultimate Starter Kit from Freenove was used which includes all needed components and more https://bit.ly/3AtGip3.
 But below the same components are also given separately from different vendors when and if available.

 <table class="tg">
 <thead>